Optimal linear Bernoulli factories for small mean problems: Large algorithm

-The algorithm for generating $p'$ will be called {\tt B} here, and is shown graphically in Figure~\ref{FIG:pprime}.
-Notice that if the first flip is heads and the second flip is tails, then our problem has changed to the same problem, but with $m$ changed to $m - 1$.
+The algorithm for generating a $p'$-coin for $p'$ as in~\eqref{EQN:pprime} will be called {\tt B} here, and is shown graphically in Figure~\ref{FIG:pprime}.
+Notice that if the first flip is heads and the second flip is tails, then our problem has changed to the same problem, but with $m$ reduced to $m - 1$.

 To utilize this procedure, it is necessary to be able to generate a $(\beta r)^{m-2}/(1 + \cdots + (\beta r)^{m-2}$ coin.
-Fortunately, this can be accomplished fairly quickly using the gambler's ruin chain from earlier.
+Fortunately, this can be accomplished fairly quickly using the Gambler's ruin chain from earlier.

 \begin{lemma} The output of {\tt High\_Power\_Logistic\_BF} has distribution $\berndist((\beta r)^m/(1 + \cdots + (\beta r)^m))$.
 The expected number of coin flips used is at most $\beta C/(1 - \beta r)$. \end{lemma}